Discrete and continuum models for the coevolutionary dynamics between CD8+ cytotoxic T lymphocytes and tumour cells: Individual-based model

 On the basis of Assumptions~\ref{Ass1} and~\ref{Ass2}, at every time-step $h$ we allow CTLs in the phenotypic state $v_j$ to undergo antigen-driven expansion at rate $\zeta_T \, \gamma \, J_{T_{j}}^{h}$, while tumour cells in the phenotypic state $u_i$ will die due to antigen-specific cytotoxic activity of CTLs at rate $\zeta_C \, \gamma \, J_{C_{i}}^{h}$.
 Here, $\zeta_C, \zeta_T, \gamma > 0$ and

 where the function $g$ is defined via~\eqref{g} and~\eqref{def:Ltheta}.
 The quantity $J_{T_{j}}^{h}$ defined via~\eqref{g}-\eqref{JTC} represents the number of tumour cells whose phenotypic states are modelled by values of the variable $u_i$ at a distance smaller than or equal to $\eta$ from $v_j$, rescaled to $|\mathcal{L}_{\eta}(v_j)|$.
 Similarly, the quantity $J_{C_{i}}^{h}$ defined via~\eqref{g}-\eqref{JTC} represents the number of CTLs in phenotypic states which are modelled by values of the variable $v_j$ at a distance smaller than or equal to $\eta$ from $u_i$, rescaled to $|\mathcal{L}_{\eta}(u_i)|$.
 Hence, the parameter $0 < \eta \leq |\mathcal{I}|$ provides a measure of the affinity range of TCRs.
-Furthermore, the parameter $\gamma$ provides a measure of the TCR-tumour antigen binding affinity (i.e. the strength of TCR-tumour antigen binding), while the parameter $\zeta_T$ represents the rate at which a CTL undergoing antigen-driven expansion divides (i.e. the rate of cell division corresponding to \textit{in situ} clonal expansion), and the parameter $\zeta_C$ represents the rate at which a tumour cell can die due to the antigen-specific cytotoxic activity of a CTL.
+In more detail, this parameter determines the range of tumour antigens each CTL can recognise: large values of $\eta$ correspond to a CTL population that is able to eliminate tumour cells expressing a large spectrum of antigens, whereas low values of $\eta$ correspond to scenarios where CTLs can only recognise tumour cells with a more specific antigenic expression.
+Furthermore, the parameter $\gamma$ provides a measure of the TCR-tumour antigen binding affinity (i.e. the strength of TCR-tumour antigen binding).
+Previous experimental studies have highlighted the role played by TCR-tumour antigen binding affinity in anti-tumour immune response and its link with immune efficiency~\citep{june2018car,gerdemann2011cytotoxic, than2015tcell}.
+Finally, the parameter $\zeta_T$ represents the rate at which a CTL undergoing antigen-driven expansion divides (i.e. the rate of cell division corresponding to \textit{in situ} clonal expansion), and the parameter $\zeta_C$ represents the rate at which a tumour cell can die due to the antigen-specific cytotoxic activity of a CTL.